AdaCore/training_material/courses/ada_essentials/110_private_types/02-implementing_abstract_data_types.rst

 * Implementers can create bullet-proof abstractions

-   - If a facility isn't working, error is in the implementation
+   - If a facility isn't working, the implementation should be investigated

 * Fixing bugs is less likely to introduce new ones